 (2) By no later than October 1, 2011, require

 verification of, at a minimum, one month's income from all sources required for determining the continued eligibility of recipients at their annual review of eligibility under the Program.
 Such verification shall take the form of pay stubs, business or income and expense records for self-employed persons, letters from employers, and any other valid documentation of income including data obtained electronically by the Department or its designees from other sources as described in subsection (b) of this Section.
+A month's income may be verified by a single pay stub with the monthly income extrapolated from the time period covered by the pay stub.
 The Department shall send a notice to the recipient at least 60 days prior to the end of the period of eligibility that informs them of the requirements for continued eligibility.
-If a recipient does not fulfill the requirements for continued eligibility by the deadline established in the notice, a notice of cancellation shall be issued to the recipient and coverage shall end on the last day of the eligibility period.
+Information the Department receives prior to the annual review, including information available to the Department as a result of the recipient's application for other non-health care benefits, that is sufficient to make a determination of continued eligibility for medical assistance or for benefits provided under the Program may be reviewed and verified, and subsequent action taken including client notification of continued eligibility for medical assistance or for benefits provided under the Program.
+The date of client notification establishes the date for subsequent annual eligibility reviews.
+If a recipient does not fulfill the requirements for continued eligibility by the deadline established in the notice, a notice of cancellation shall be issued to the recipient and coverage shall end no later than the last day of the month following the last day of the eligibility period.
 A recipient's eligibility may be reinstated without requiring a new application if the recipient fulfills the requirements for continued eligibility prior to the end of the third month following the last date of coverage (or longer period if required by federal regulations).
 Nothing in this Section shall prevent an individual whose coverage has been cancelled from reapplying for health benefits at any time.

 (3) By no later than July 1, 2011, require